InfamousMusicify/Chains-Plus/README.md

      but it wont transfer health attributes.

      (Also, when wearing the chainmail on login you'll get 2 full health bars so you dont have to eat every login.)
+     (Trouble Updating Versions?
+Install new version, delete old version, "/funtion chains:uninstall" and then "/reload")

 Thank you for checking out the pack!
 I hope you enjoy!